simonw/llm/docs/embeddings/cli.md

 Embeddings are much more useful if you store them somewhere, so you can calculate similarity scores between different embeddings later on.

-LLM includes the concept of a "collection" of embeddings.
+LLM includes the concept of a **collection** of embeddings.
 A collection groups together a set of stored embeddings created using the same model, each with a unique ID within that collection.

 Embeddings also store a hash of the content that was embedded.
 This hash is later used to avoid calculating duplicate embeddings for the same content.